Bruno Irles

-Bruno Gilles Irles (born 16 August 1975) is a French professional football manager and former player who is manager of Championnat National 2 club Bordeaux.
+Bruno Gilles Irles (born 16 August 1975) is a French professional football manager and former player who was most recently manager of Championnat National 1 club Bordeaux.
 He is also a pundit on French television.

 Early life and playing career

 Bruno Gilles Irles was born on 16 August 1975 in Rochefort, Charente-Maritime.
 He played his senior career with Monaco in Ligue 1, where he made 83 appearances without scoring.

 Coaching career

 Monaco

 Irles began his coaching career at the AS Monaco training centre, first scouting the opponents for Didier Deschamps' staff during their run to the 2004 UEFA Champions League Final.

 For six years from 2005, he coached the club's Under-17 team, taking reins of the Monegasque reserve team in CFA 3 as well as management of the training centre in September 2011.

 AC Arles-Avignon

 In 2014, as part of a partnership initiated between AS Monaco and AC Arles-Avignon, Irles became the assistant coach of the Ligue 2 team on 6 October that year.